opengeospatial/geopackage/spec.md

 When the value of the `is_times_two_zoom` column in the `tile_table_metadata` record for a tiles table row is 1 (true) then the pixel sizes for adjacent zoom levels in the tiles table SHALL only vary by powers of 2.

-> NOTE 1:  The id primary key allows tiles table views to be created on RasterLite [B13] version 1 raster table implementations, where the tiles are selected based on a spatially indexed bounding box in a separate metadata table.
+> NOTE 1:  The id primary key allows tiles table views to be created on [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index) version 1 raster table implementations, where the tiles are selected based on a spatially indexed bounding box in a separate metadata table.

-> NOTE 2:  The zoom_level / tile_column / tile_row unique key allows tiles to be selected and accessed by “z, x, y”, a common convention used by MB-Tiles [B12], Big Planet [B17], and other implementations.
+> NOTE 2:  The zoom_level / tile_column / tile_row unique key allows tiles to be selected and accessed by “z, x, y”, a common convention used by [MBTiles] (https://github.com/mapbox/mbtiles-spec), [Big Planet Tracks] (http://code.google.com/p/big-planet-tracks/), and other implementations.
 In a SQLite implementation this unique key is automatically indexed.
-This table / view definition may also follow RasterLite [B13] version 1 conventions, where the tiles are selected based on a spatially indexed bounding box in a separate metadata table.
+This table / view definition may also follow [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index) version 1 conventions, where the tiles are selected based on a spatially indexed bounding box in a separate metadata table.

 GeoPackages SHALL implement appropriate SQL triggers on each tiles table by executing the `add_tile_triggers()` routine specified in clause 10.8 below with the tiles table as a parameter value to ensure that